Rose Hill School

 A Day at Rose Hill School

-Located on the grounds of the Cherokee Strip Museum is a one-room schoolhouse where we conduct the award-winning living history program “A Day at Rose Hill School.”
+Located on the grounds is a one-room schoolhouse where we conduct the award-winning living history program “A Day at Rose Hill School.”
 Throughout the school year, third- and fourth-grade students from across the state can experience a school day set in 1910 rural Oklahoma.
 The educational program is offered through a partnership between the Oklahoma Historical Society and the Cherokee Strip Historical Society.
 A Teacher’s Guide is available at A Day at Rose Hill Teacher's Guide.

 Cherokee Strip History

 In the nineteenth century, the US government resettled American Indian tribes from all parts of the country into Indian Territory.
 During the removal process, part of the northern portion of present-day Oklahoma was given by treaty to the Cherokee Nation as a “perpetual outlet west.”
 Officially called the Cherokee Outlet, the region became known as the Cherokee Strip.
 Eventually, the federal government relocated "friendly tribes" such as the Osage, Kaw, Ponca, Pawnee, Nez Perce, Otoe-Missouria, and Tonkawa to the eastern part of the Cherokee Outlet.

 After the Civil War, Texas cattlemen drove herds to the railheads in Kansas for shipment to northern cities.
 By leasing the excellent grasslands in the Outlet to the Cherokee Strip Livestock Association, the Cherokee made a profit on their western lands.
 Pressure from boomers forced the Cherokee to sell the land to the federal government for $8,505,736, or about $1.40 per acre.
 The government was then free to open the area by land run to homesteaders.